jobala/blog/content/posts/no-exceptions-in-go.md

 }
 ```

-The down side of treating errors as values is that you end up having a lot of `nil` checks which is annoying at first but you get used to it.
+The downside of returning errors as values is that Go forces you to tradeoff code easthetics for explicit error handling which is a fair tradeoff if you ask me.